haiwen/seafile-docs-ko/deploy/deploy_with_nginx.md

 sudo apt-get install python-flup
 ```

-## Deploy Seahub/HttpServer with Nginx
+## Deploy Seahub/FileServer with Nginx

 Seahub is the web interface of Seafile server.
-HttpServer is used to handle raw file uploading/downloading through browsers.
+FileServer is used to handle raw file uploading/downloading through browsers.
 By default, it listens on port 8082 for HTTP request.

-Here we deploy Seahub using [FastCGI](http://en.wikipedia.org/wiki/FastCGI), and deploy HttpServer with reverse proxy.
+Here we deploy Seahub using [FastCGI](http://en.wikipedia.org/wiki/FastCGI), and deploy FileServer with reverse proxy.
 We assume you are running Seahub using domain '''www.myseafile.com'''.

 This is a sample Nginx config file.